jaanga/gestification/projects/move-quant/readme.md

 ## Concept

-From email of Vinil T C of April 8, 2014
+From email of [Vinil T C]( http://cmcvellore.res.in/Bioengineering/people/students/vinil/index.html ) of April 8, 2014

 ### Mission
 Quantify the amount of movement imparted by a neuroprosthesis for patients with spinal cord injury or stroke while artifically stimulating forearm flexor and extensor muscle groups for getting the graping movement in fingers and wrist.
 Use the Leap Motion device to track the movements on each fingers, and wrist.

 ###Vision

 ## Features
+To Jest Replay JSON adds

+* XYZ readout
+* limited replay speed adjustment